dhellmann/pymotw-3/source/functools/index.rst

 The primary tool supplied by the :mod:`functools` module is the class :class:`partial`, which can be used to "wrap" a callable object with default arguments.
-The resulting object is itself callable, and can be treated as though it is the original function.
+The resulting object is itself callable and can be treated as though it is the original function.
 It takes all of the same arguments as the original, and can be invoked with extra positional or named arguments as well.
 A :class:`partial` can be used